phaggy/minigrep/README.md

-# Get your minigrep here, 10x guarented stupider than gnu/grep
+# Get your minigrep here, 10x guarenteed stupider than gnu/grep

 ## How To Use